DoTheEvo/ANGRYsearch/README.md

 Linux file search, instant results as you type

 Attempt at making Linux version of [Everything Search Engine](https://www.voidtools.com/) because no one else bothered.
-Everyone seems to be damn content with linux file searches which feel slow, populating results as they go, or are cli based, or heavily integrated with a file manager, or limiting results to home, or are trying to be everything with full-text file's content search.
+Everyone seems to be damn content with searches that are slow, populating results as they go, or are cli based, or heavily integrated with a file manager, or limiting results to home, or are trying to be everything with full-text file's content search.

 ![demonstration gif](http://i.imgur.com/BsjGoYz.gif)